 You walked into the hall and time did stop;

-Sharp voices hushed abruptly in the room,
+Sharp voices hushed abruptly in the room.

-There every mind absolved of every thought
+There every mind was cleansed of every thought

 Oh beauty rare that with this silent power

-Now rigored quite in silent dumbstruck praise.
+Soft killing them in silent dumbstruck praise.

-What pleasure so to see the haughty slain,
+What pleasure so to see the haughty slain;

 Fair beauty’s boot upon those pompous throats